SEPTA Police Get Largest Salary Boost In Two Decades As Agency Fights To Improve Safety

 Oh said the problem wasn’t the position but the pay.
 He threatened to withhold $10 million from the $100 million City Council gives SEPTA in order for changes to be made.

-“With so much gun violence going on, I think everybody will feel better knowing that our public transportation system is being safeguarded and patrolled,” Oh said.READ MORE: Police: 3 Suspects Tried To Rob 2 Women Outside Of King Of Prussia Mall
+“With so much gun violence going on, I think everybody will feel better knowing that our public transportation system is being safeguarded and patrolled,” Oh said.READ MORE: Man Shot During Attempted Carjacking In Kensington: Philadelphia Police

 This move would raise post-graduation salaries 11%, from $49,000 to $62,000.
 It’s a move SEPTA hopes will attract new employees.